eggmuffin95/Container_Orchestration/README.md

-# This repo contains infra as code templates for automated container orchestrator platforms deployment on AWS, Azure and GCP.
+# This repo contains infra as code templates for automated container orchestrator platforms deployment on AWS, Azure and VmWare Infrastructure.